opencog/atomspace/examples/python/README.md

 Footnote: graph processing libraries, such as [NetworkX](https://networkx.org/) are ***ideal*** for doing graph processing, *if you are a human programmer*.
-Not so much, if you are an algorithm.
-If you are looking for a bread-n-butter tool which is fun to write code for, use NetworkX.
-Or whatever.
-There is a large variety of tools and libraries out there, designed for human programmers.
+And that's fine!
+However, if you are trying to create systems that automatically learn new algorithms and structures, you need to be able to express your algo, *as a graph*.
+And NetworkX cannot do that.

-The AtomSpace, and Atomese, is an automation platform.
-Use it for automation.
+Consider the problem of creating a million algorithms, gving each one of them a weight, or several.
+Maybe providig them with a vector embedding, or perhaps vice-versa: the million alogs are the vectors, themselves.
+Now imagine running them, all at the same time.
+Managing that, and adjusting execution priority based on weights.
+Using them to process a shifting stream of perceptual data.
+You can't do that with NetworkX.
+You can, with Atomese.
+This is the raison d'etre.

 All that said: if you are debugging complex graph processing algorithms, you won't get far if you don't understand what the graph represents.